2025-03-11 10:30:08

 Politics

-Japan has asked the United States for an exemption from tariffs on steel and aluminum.
-The United States emphasizes the importance of reviving the manufacturing industry and jobs.
-Japan and the United States continue to discuss their interests in bringing them into a win-win situation.
-The tariffs would be severe for the Japanese automotive industry, with Toyota as the largest conglomerate.
+Japan has requested the US for an exemption from the 25% steel and aluminum tariffs.
+Trade Minister Yoji Muto met with US counterparts Howard Lutnick and Trade Representative Jamieson Greer and spoke to journalists.
+The US emphasizes the importance of reviving the manufacturing industry and jobs.
+Japan and the US continue to discuss to bring their interests into a win-win situation.
+The tariffs would be devastating for the Japanese automotive industry, with Toyota as the largest company.
+Gover..

 Economy